jmandel/ehi-living-manual/src/chapters/03-03-payments-and-adjudication.md

 ---
-# Chapter 3.3: Payments and Adjudication - Closing the Loop
+# Payments and Adjudication - Closing the Loop

 *Purpose: To follow the money—understanding how payments flow through the system, match to charges, and ultimately zero out balances.*